 It is never too late to train a dog.
 We recommend that you start training your puppy as soon as you get him or her home, but older dogs can start in basic training and do very well.
 Learn more about our Training Instructors below and read descriptions of all the Training Courses offered at Town & Country.

 Moving to NC in 2013, Shawn is now a full-time pet portrait oil painter artist at Artspace in downtown Raleigh.
 She is owned by several whippets, one of which comes to work at her art studio.

-Shawn has trained, taught, and/or assisted in classes of obedience/manners, flyball, agility, rally, and reactive dog behavior.
+Shawn has trained, taught, and/or assisted in classes of obedience/manners, Flyball, agility, rally and reactive dog behavior.

 Hilarie has lived with dogs for her entire life.
-She grew up with Wirehaired Dachshunds and has shown dachshunds and Wirehaired Pointing Griffons in conformation, obedience and agility.
+She grew up with Wirehaired Dachshunds and has shown Dachshunds and Wirehaired Pointing Griffons in conformation, obedience and agility.
 Her professional career has been in graphic design and she has worked for several advertising firms and corporate in-house creative departments.
 She is also a dog artist who does canine portraits and is an AKC GoodDog!
 Helpline trainer.

 She believes that dogs just want to make their people happy.
-Any dog can learn, and when a dog is trained to know what his people want, he becomes an involved member of the family.
+Any dog can learn, and what a dog is trained to know what his people want, he becomes an involved member of the family.
 Nothing compares with the special relationship we develop with our pets when we can communicate with them through positive training – whether for competition or basic dog/family life skills.

-Hilarie lives with her human family, two Wire-haired Pointing Griffons and one retired racing Greyhound.
+Hilarie lives with her human family, two Wirehaired Pointing Griffons and one retired racing Greyhound.